Back

 Program Description

-Nationwide Children's Hospital Internship in Professional Psychology has six tracks with 15 total interns.
+Nationwide Children's Hospital Internship in Professional Psychology has seven tracks with 17 total interns.

 Pediatric Track - 4 slots – Specializing in providing therapy to children and their families with acute and chronic medical diagnoses.
 Interns have a strong focus on inpatient consultation-liaison service working with a wide array of medical services, with possibilities including (but not limited to) Hematology/Oncology, Pulmonology, NICU, PICU, Burn/Surgery Unit, Nephrology, Hospital Pediatrics, Endocrinology, and Orthopedics.
 Interns maintain outpatient treatment caseload, all with medical component, and receive training in biofeedback and feeding interventions.
 Interns rotate through multidisciplinary specialty medical clinics.
 Interns will also build a competence in assessment training.